-Chimpanzees aren't the only primates living in Uganda's Kibale forest.
+Chimpanzees aren't the only primates living in Uganda's Kibale National Park.
 While we were waiting for the resting chimps to come down from the trees, we entertained ourselves watching a red-tailed monkey jump from tree-to-tree.

 Chimps Coming Down

 Finally, our patience was rewarded!
-The chimps were coming down!
-At this point, there were the 5 people from our day-long habituation trek plus about a dozen others doing the hour-long chimp encounter.
-It was like the paparazzi had descended on the place with everyone jockeying for a good spot to get a photo.
+The chimps were coming down from the treetops!
+At this point, there were the 5 people from our day-long chimpanzee habituation trek plus about a dozen others doing the hour-long chimp encounter.
+It was like the paparazzi had descended on the Kibale Forest with everyone jockeying for a good spot to get a photo.

 The chimpanzee that climbed down from the trees was a good sport and sat on a rock for a few minutes to be admired.
 Such an amazing creature!

-Once they come down from the trees, the goal is to follow the chimps wherever they go.
+Once the chimps come down from the trees, the goal is to follow the them wherever they go.
 However, on the chimpanzee habituation trek, you can only move as fast as your slowest group member will allow.
 One of the people in our group had some mobility issues and had a hard time keeping up with the pace required to effectively track the chimps.
-You need to be in good physical shape and be able to walk fast over rough terrain to do chimpanzee tracking in Uganda's Kibale National Forest.
+You need to be in good physical shape and be able to walk fast over rough terrain to do chimpanzee trekking in Uganda's Kibale National Park.
 If you go anyway despite physical limitations, you'll be holding the others in your group back.

 Despite not being able to keep up with the chimpanzees who had come down from the trees, we were fortunate to find a few more chimps hanging out in a different set of trees not far away.